Grow visibly thicker, fuller hair

 Applying a small amount of minoxidil to your skin as a patch test before going all-in is a good way to check whether you’ll experience an adverse reaction.

-If the skin around your beard area tends to get dry, look for a minoxidil product that doesn’t contain propylene glycol (which can be extra drying).
-It’s also a good idea to invest in a quality moisturizer or lotion to keep your skin healthy and hydrated.
+If the skin around your beard area tends to get dry, look for a product (like our minoxidil foam) that doesn’t contain propylene glycol (which can be extra drying).
+It’s also a good idea to invest in a quality moisturizer to keep your skin hydrated.

 Try the following: